-In real-time ELIA will monitor whether schedules on Power-Generating Modules/Power Units and Energy Storage Devices are followed.
+In real-time ELIA will monitor whether schedules on Power-Generating Modules/Power Units, Energy Storage Devices, or demand delivery points offering flexibility for redispatching are followed.
 In case of a deviation that creates or aggravates a congestion risk, ELIA will activate a Return-to-Schedule activation.